 - It is limited to one exam per individual and districts must provide justification for the necessity of each individual to take and pass the subject area examination. - Funds for this project are limited and based on availability. - Districts will need to ensure that their board policies allow for subject area certification reimbursements.

 The OSDE-SES will reimburse districts for fees associated with subject area examinations.

-Teachers who are currently certified in Special Education:
+- Teachers who are currently certified in Special Education (Mild-Moderate or Severe-Profound): - Early Childhood Education (105)